Northampton: Medieval

-The town was originally controlled by officials acting for the King who collected taxes and upheld the law.
+The town was originally controlled by officials acting for the King who maintained law and order and collected taxes.
 This changed on 18 November 1189, when King Richard I granted the town its first charter in exchange for money to fund his crusades.
 The charter allowed the townspeople certain rights and independence in legal and administrative matters.
 In 1215, King John authorised the appointment of William Tilly as the town's first Mayor and ordered that "twelve of the better and more discreet [residents] of your town" join him as a council to assist him.
 The importance of Northampton at this time is underlined by the fact that only London, York and King's Lynn had mayors by this date.
 The mayor later ruled with 24 councillors and 48 freemen in a closed body until 1835.

-In 1261, the medieval University of Northampton was established by royal charter from King Henry III.
+In 1261, King Henry III established a University of Northampton by royal charter.
 Had it survived, it would have been the third oldest university founded in England after Oxford and Cambridge.
-However, after members of the university sided with supporters of Simon de Montfort (who was rebelling against the King) and advisors to The Crown said that Northampton was a threat to Oxford's scholastic hegemony, Henry III dissolved the university in 1265.
+However, after members of the university sided with Simon de Montfort in rebellion against the King, in 1265 the king revoked his decision, suppressing the university on the grounds that it was a threat to Oxford's academic hegemony.

 Markets and fairs were a key element in the town's economy in medieval times.
-The Market Square came to prominence in 1235, when Henry III ordered that the selling of goods in the churchyard of All Saints should be relocated to the Market Square.
-Street names in the town give an indication of trades and market centres; Corn Hill, Malt Hill, Mercer Row, Gold Street, Sheep Street and Horse Market.
+The Market Square came to prominence in 1235, with Henry III ordering that the sale of goods in All Saints churchyard should be relocated there.
+Street names in the town give an indication of trades and market centres; The Drapery, Woolmonger Street, Mercers Row, Gold Street, Sheep Street and Horse Market.
 Cloth and wool were very important but these industries declined.
 In the 13th century, Northampton had a large Jewish population centred on Gold Street.
 In 1277, two years after Edward I passed the Statute of the Jewry, some Jewish residents were executed while the remainder were driven out of town.
 Archaeological sites include a medieval Jewish cemetery and the Northampton Medieval Synagogue.

 The First Barons' War caused significant destruction to Northampton.
 The barons besieged Northampton Castle in protest at King John's oppression of his subjects.
 In retaliation, royalist forces destroyed a large part of the town.
 When the forces of King Henry III overran the supporters of Simon de Montfort, the Second Barons' War broke out.
-The First Battle of Northampton took place in 1264 at the site of Northampton Castle where King Henry III and his son Prince Edward attacked with a large army, pillaged the town and took prisoners.
+The First Battle of Northampton took place in 1264 near and at the site of Northampton Castle where King Henry III and his son Prince Edward attacked with a large army, pillaged the town and took prisoners.